SSWConsulting/SSW.Rules.Content/rules/page-owner/rule.md

 ### Steps

-1. Markdown files - Add an 'owner' field in the metadata of the markdown file for each page.
+1. Markdown files - Add an 'owner' field in the frontmatter metadata for each page.
 2. New pages - The field should be required when creating a page.
 3. Pull requests - Automatically add the page owner as a reviewer for any pull requests that modify their page.